Blog

 60%

-Next Commission Meeting: The next Commission meeting will be held at 9:00 a.m., Wednesday August 17, 2022, and can be viewed via Zoom online video.
+Next Commission Meeting: The next Commission meeting will be held at 9:00 a.m., Wednesday, May 17, 2023, in the Commission’s office in Raleigh and is open to the public.
+It also can be viewed via Zoom online video.

-Pending Cases: The Commission entered into consent agreements to suspend 3 licenses, closed cases without action against 6 licensees, revoked 1 license, reprimanded 1 licensee, dismissed a case involving 1 licensee, and ordered a hearing in cases involving 12 licensees.
+Pending Cases: The Commission entered into consent agreements to suspend 6 licenses, denied the issuance of 1 license, accepted the voluntary surrender of 3 licenses, reprimanded 1 licenses, closed cases without action against 5 licensees, left cases pending involving 4 licenses, authorized RA Division to seek injunctive relief of 3 licensees, and ordered hearings in cases involving 16 licensees.

 License Applications Involving Character Issues: License applicants who have character issues such as prior criminal convictions or disciplinary action by another licensing board are separately considered by the Commission.
 Decisions are made based upon criminal background checks, information supplied by the applicant, and in-person interviews.